ArneGockeln/gather/README.md

 **Fetch historical data:**

 This will fetch one hour (3600 seconds) back from now.
+One candle every minute.

 ```bash
 $ gather -t 3600 -i eurusd.conf